IBM/dbb/Templates/GitlabCIPipeline/README.md

 PIPELINE_WORKSPACE | Root directory on z/OS Unix System services to perform builds.
 E.g. /u/gitlab/workspace
 WAZI_DEPLOY_CONFIGDIR | Path to a directory on USS containing Wazi Deploy configuration files.
 The configuration files can be populated with the [Wazi Deploy samples](https://github.com/jbyibm/cics-genapp/tree/main/wazideploy-samples).

-The following variable need to be updated within the pipeline definition file: `.gitlab-ci.yaml`.
+The following variables need to be updated within the pipeline definition file: `.gitlab-ci.yaml`.

-Veriables | Description
+Variable | Description
 --- | ---
-appliction | Specify the name of your application which will be used to invoke the [Common Backend scripts](../Common-Backend-Scripts/). wdEnvironmentFileIntegration | Path to a Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | Path to a Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | Path to a Wazi Deploy configuration file for production environment.
+application | Specify the name of your application which will be used to invoke the [Common Backend scripts](../Common-Backend-Scripts/). wdEnvironmentFileIntegration | Path to a Wazi Deploy configuration file for integration environment. wdEnvironmentFileAcceptance | Path to a Wazi Deploy configuration file for acceptance environment. wdEnvironmentFileProduction | Path to a Wazi Deploy configuration file for production environment.